ayansengupta17/ayansengupta17/README.md

 ### Hi there 👋

-- 🔭 I’m currently working at Cogent Labs, Japan.
+- 🔭 I’m currently working at Incubit, Japan.
 - 🌱 I’m currently learning too many things
 - 👯 I’m looking to collaborate on new Machine learning / Reinforcement learning ideas
 - 🤔 I’m looking for help with MLOps